WindMillCode/Windmillcode-Angular-CDK/projects/wml-form/README.md

 # WML Form

+This content is for the 18.2.3100 version.
+Switch to the[latest version](/Windmillcode-Angular-CDK-Docs/components/wml-form/)for up-to-date documentation.

 The Angular WML Form Libary is a versatile and customizable library designed to streamline form creation and management in Angular applications.
 This component offers the following features:

 **Dynamic Field Management**: Easily manage and update fields dynamically using the <code dir="auto">updateFields</code> and <code dir="auto">updateFieldsWrapper</code> methods.**Flexible Layouts**: Define field sections to organize and layout fields in a structured manner.**Responsive Design**: Ensures forms look great on various screen sizes with built-in media queries.**Custom Styling**: Supports custom styles including glassmorphism effects for a modern UI.**Input Handling**: Handles various types of inputs including standalone fields and WML cards.**Event Handling**: Emits events when fields are updated, allowing for reactive and interactive forms.